About The Image is Everything

 Bronwen has been photographing thoroughbreds professionally in Australia since 1995.
-With an artistic eye that cannot be replicated she is widely regarded as the industry leader in her field and has a reputation for consistently setting the benchmark for the creation of spectacular racetrack and stud farm imagery.
-Her shooting style and methods are continually watched by other photographers, many of whom have attempted unsuccessfully to replicate her style.
-Despite this Bronwen's quality, consistency, experience and originality remain unsurpassed.
-Quite simply she is the best at what she does.
+With an artistic eye that cannot be replicated she is widely regarded as an industry leader in her field and has a reputation for consistently setting the benchmark for the creation of spectacular racetrack and stud farm imagery.

 Bronwen became a fully accredited racetrack photographer in both NSW and Victoria in 1995 and her library of major Australian Group 1 winners and races dates back to 1992.
 In 2008 Bronwen began began photographing stallions at stud commercially for the major Hunter Valley stud farms.
 She has been entrusted with the precious stallion roster at John Messara's famed Arrowfield Stud since 2008.

 In the Spring of 2010 Bronwen's work became closely linked with the now retired unbeaten world champion Black Caviar.
 Her library contains the most intimate and extensive set of images taken by any photographer or photographic agency of the horse the world affectionately knew as "Nelly".
-However to Bronwen the mare will always be called "The Famous Pony".
 Her work was heavily featured by Gerard Whateley in his highly successful book "Black Caviar - the Authorised Story".
 His "Illustrated Edition" of the book has a large number of her pieces and all editions featured Bronwen's famous images of the covers.
 During production Bronwen worked closely with Gerard and the team from HarperCollins/ABC Books and the book continues to enjoy tremendous success.

-The early days involved a considerable amount of travel from her home in Canberra.
-A university degree (Bronwen completed a Bachelor of Arts at the Australian National University in 1999, double majoring in Political Science) and a job with the national scientific body, CSIRO.
 As the mother of two children Bronwen juggles the challenge of pursuing her career against the backdrop of caring for her children.
-A keen rider since the age of 6, Bronwen has also owned horses since she was 13 years old, and currently has a warmblood Holsteiner dressage mare named "Freelance".
-At 24 years of age Freelance has just sadly entered retirement age due to her famously crooked front legs.
-She does enjoying the milder climate of Balnarring and the salty beach water.
+A keen rider since the age of 6, Bronwen has also owned horses since she was 13 years old, and currently owns a warmblood Holsteiner dressage mare named "Freelance" however at the 24 years of age Freelance has sadly entered retirement due mostly to her famously crooked front legs.

 Darren was a photojournalist with the Herald Sun newspaper for over 24 years, and during this time he photographed many of the major news and sporting events in Melbourne.
 Darren left the Herald Sun in 2012 to pursue a freelance career.
 His timeless image of Saintly sleeping with the 1996 Melbourne Cup hangs in the Flemington Press Room and he also worked closely with the former Bart Cummings trained champion So You Think.
 Darren also took the now historic image of the late, great, champion trainer Bart Cummings, known affectionately as "The Cups' King" with all 12 of his trainers Melbourne Cups.
 This image was published widely following Mr Cummings' death in November 2015 at the age of 87.
 Darren has photographed the Australian Open, the AFL, the Australian Formula One Grand Prix, the Sydney Olympic Games, and was Picture Editor for the Sunday Herald Sun for a period of approximately 6 years.
 He has a complete understanding of light and exposure and well developed skills with artificial lighting and his extensive newspaper background make him a wonderful people and 'colour' photographer.
 He has an uncanny ability to faithfully and artistically document an event or location.
 Darren also has a number of key corporate clients that demonstrate what a talented and technically proficient photographer he is.